rhowsane/arm_master/docs/_build/html/_sources/getting_start.rst.txt

     development you will not need to re-source your workspace, especially when writing python scripts.
 You are required, however to re-source your workspace when creating new packages or messages.

-    As a rule of thumb, if ROS commands like ``roscd`` aren't working, and your getting ``module not found`` errors when you try to import custom messages: also re-source your workspace.
+    As a rule of thumb, if ROS commands like ``roscd`` aren't working, and you are getting ``module not found`` errors when you try to import custom messages, try and also re-source your workspace.

 .. note::
     In the setup we added the following code to your ``.bashrc``